Myrros/StrategIn_Test_technique/README.md

-# StrategIn_Test_technique
+# Test technique pour ma candidature chez Strateg'In

-Here is my work for Strateg'in technical test.
+Here is my work for Strateg'In technical test.

-You will need to run "npm i" in both frondend and back end folders.
+You will need to run `npm i` in both frondend and back end folders.

-Start the server by entering "node server.js" in a terminal in the "./backend" directory.
+Start the server by entering node `server.js` in a terminal in the `./backend` and  directory.

 You can then open any of the HTML pages from the "./frontend" directory.